Macron says European financial transaction tax must make sense

 Ten countries - Germany, France, Italy, Austria, Belgium, Greece, Portugal, Slovakia, Slovenia and Spain - have signed up in principle for the tax.
 A minimum of nine is needed under EU rules.

-Macron's government is pushing hard to attract finance jobs from London and promised last week to axe an tax on intra-day financial transactions that lawmakers added to the last budget bill, much to the fury of French finance firms. [nL8N1K22YY]
+Macron's government is pushing hard to attract finance jobs from London and promised last week to axe an tax on intra-day financial transactions that lawmakers added to the last budget bill, much to the fury of French finance firms.
+(Reporting by Leigh Thomas; editing by Richard Lough)